All Episodes

 That's not okay.

-So that you you had privileged communication with the president.
+So you had privileged communication with the president.

-You walk into the White House, as I do, as you done, and you have a conversation with the president about a matter.
+You walk into the White House, as I do, as you've done, and you have a conversation with the president about a matter.

 I think so.

-What about going into this, what you and I discussed, 18 U.S. Code 4, and the fact that what which I thought was amazing, if at any point he had thought that the president was attempting to obstruct justice, he had a legal obligation to immediately the words in the law are immediately go out there and and go to the Justice Department and go to law enforcement and go to other authorities to report it, which he never did.
+What about going into this, what you and I discussed, 18 U.S. Code 4, and the fact that, which I thought was amazing, if at any point he had thought that the president was attempting to obstruct justice, he had a legal obligation to immediately, the words in the law are immediately go out there and go to the Justice Department and go to law enforcement and go to other authorities to report it, which he never did.

 And then he tried to say, well, now that's up to Robert Mueller to decide.